Where Do We Come From? What Are We? Where Are We Going?: Style

 The painting is an accentuation of Gauguin's trailblazing Post-Impressionistic style; his art stressed the vivid use of colors and thick brushstrokes, while it aimed to convey an emotional or expressionistic strength.
-It emerged in conjunction with other avant-garde movements of the twentieth century, including cubism and fauvism.
+It emerged in conjunction with other avant-garde movements of the twentieth century, including Cubism and Fauvism.

 Reception and provenance

 In 1898, Gauguin sent the painting to Georges-Daniel de Monfreid in Paris.
 Monfreid passed it to Ambroise Vollard along with eight other thematically related pictures shipped earlier.
-They went on view at the Galerie Vollard from November 17 to December 10 of 1898.
+They went on view at the Galerie Vollard from November 17 to December 10 1898.
 The exhibition was a success, although D'où Venons Nous? received mixed reviews.